 At the heart of the spiritual but not religious attitude is an unwillingness to take a real position…

 Theirs is a world of fence-sitting, not-knowingess, but not-trying-ness either.
 Take a stand, I say.
 Which one is it?
 A belief in God and Scripture or a commitment to the Enlightenment ideal of human-based knowledge, reason and action?
 Being spiritual but not religious avoids having to think too hard about having to decide.

 I agree with Miller than having conviction is good.
 Until you are fully committed to an idea or belief you can’t fully understand it.
 However beliefs shouldn’t be formed merely because someone in authority told you to believe something.
 I don’t think it is a real position for someone to be told their beliefs from the day they are born, with intense social and familial pressure not to question that belief.
 To take a real position means you have made a real, free choice.
 But we don’t chose our parents and few of us chose our religions.
 I’m happy to critique the “I am spiritual crowd” for their lack of conviction if the same critique applies to everyone who didn’t choose their religion or belief system.

 My fantasy is everyone should learn about every major belief.
 At least a handful of different ones.
 Each belief can even be taught by a leader from that denomination.
 The ‘student’ learns about them all and is free to make comparisons and ask questions on their own terms.
 No matter what they decided, they’d actually be making a choice, even if it was to believe what their parents do.
 Few religions would agree to this as it raises too many questions they are afraid to answer.

-Socrates said “The unexamined life is not worth living.
-I agree, at least as far as examination is good.
+Socrates said “The unexamined life is not worth living.”
+I agree at least that examination can help figure out what worth means.
 If we critique the unexamined spiritualists, we must critique the unexamined faithful, and faithless, too.